Monteith Commons, 2931 Piedmont Rd NE, Ste. A

 (404) 261-7488

-Emergency Dentist — Buckhead, GA
+Emergency Dentist Buckhead Atlanta, GA

 Quick Pain Relief When You Need It

 A woman talking with her emergency dentist Emergency situations are no laughter matter, especially when they involve your vulnerable smile.
-If you or a loved one is experiencing a severe oral injury or pain located in the area, don’t hesitate – please contact Dr. Jane Puskas and her experienced staff here in Buckhead right away.
+If you or a loved one is experiencing a severe oral injury or pain located in the area, don’t hesitate – please contact Dr. Jane Puskas and her experienced staff here in Buckhead Atlanta right away.
 Our doctors will do everything we can to see emergency cases as soon as possible, and we can also provide helpful instruction over the phone for how to stabilize and even improve your condition in in the interim.

 Why Choose Us for Emergency Dental Care?